Coding level: Beginner

 - A web browser with access to the internet

-Click the button below to make a copy of the Record time and activities sample spreadsheet.
+- Click the button below to make a copy of the Track YouTube video views and

 Make a copy

 - Change the name of the Your_EmailL_Address sheet to your email address.

 - Add the YouTube video URLs you want to track or use the provided URLs for

 Step 2: Set up the YouTube advanced service